-Congratulations to the winners of the 54rd Annual Illinois Tech Writing Contest!
+Congratulations to the winners of the 54th Annual Illinois Tech Writing Contest!
 Hosted annually by the Department of Humanities, the contest showcases the writing talents of Illinois Tech undergraduate students from across the university.
-This year's students represent the Armour College of Engineering, College of Science, and Lewis College of Human Sciences.
+This year's students represent the Armour College of Engineering, College of Architecture, College of Science, Lewis College of Human Sciences, and the School of Applied Technology.

 Edwin H. Lewis Prize for Nonfiction